 We lose more than 225,000 Americans to sepsis each year.
 That’s more than we lose to most cancers, to strokes, and to heart attacks.
 And yet, sepsis remains largely unnoticed by patients and healthcare professionals alike, making the condition even deadlier.

-Feinstein Institute researchers are studying critical proteins implicated in sepsis and their role in several organ damage associated with sepsis, including lung and heart injury and anemia (decreased number of red blood cells), caused by severe sepsis.
+A complication that occurs when the chemicals released by the body into the bloodstream to fight infection end up themselves setting off a lethal inflammation, sepsis is often difficult to diagnose and just as difficult to combat.
+Researchers at the Feinstein Institute are studying critical proteins implicated in sepsis and their role in organ damage associated with sepsis, including lung and heart injury and anemia caused by severe sepsis.
 Their efforts are also focused on developing better treatments, including novel compounds derived from Chinese herbal therapies, to prevent progression of organ damage associated with sepsis.